mali-tintash/frontend-take-home-assignment_v2/README.md

 # Delivery Instructions

+#### Project planning

+- You are required to breakdown this assignment into tasks and subtasks.
+- Name your tasks, and add appropriate descriptions.
+- Name your subtasks appropriately, and add descriptions.
+- Estimate the time required to complete each task.
+- Use any spreadsheet software (e-g Google Sheets) to track these tasks.

 Don't create a fork, send us the link to your repository and make sure to make it public.

 - Send us usage instructions e-g After cloning your repository, how do we from setting it up on our system and run it to view your assignment.
+- Also send us a link to your project planning sheet.